-Since I was pre-school I’d always wanted to go on a safari in east Africa.
+Since I was pre-school I’d always wanted to go on a Tanzania safari.
 My dad raised me on wildlife programmes and his love of the natural world obviously rubbed off on me because I went on to study zoology at university.

 During a volunteer placement in a school in northern Tanzania, the opportunity arose to fulfill this ambition.
-I opted for a 4 day/3 night trip with African Scenic Safaris to Lake Manyara, the Serengeti and Ngorongoro Crater.
+I opted for a 4 day/3 night trip to Lake Manyara, the Serengeti and Ngorongoro Crater.
 My group consisted of myself, a friend Ally from my hostel, a Swedish girl, Sara, and two sisters from Scotland.

 On the road to Lake Manyara national park, we spotted our first big game.
 Giraffes strode out in front of our jeep, almost becoming road kill!
 There were also zebras in the distance, and this little taster reignited our excitement following the long drive.